shuvam-sinha/uiuc-super-mario-bros-fpga/README.md

 > Collaborative project with [@adjoshi24](https://github.com/adjoshi24).

+>This repository contains the final files from my ECE 385 project, committed as a single snapshot

 A hardware recreation of side-scrolling Super Mario Bros., targeting the Xilinx Spartan-7 on a RealDigital Urbana board.
 The game engine lives in SystemVerilog; a MicroBlaze soft processor runs a C firmware layer on top of it.

 - Scrolling tile-based backgrounds, sprite drawing, a score/HUD overlay, and 1-bit square-wave audio out over the 3.5mm jack